Donel C. Kinnard Memorial State Veteran Cemetery

 Burial or interment services are available to an eligible veteran at no cost.
 This includes a grave site or niche, opening and closing services, a pre-set crypt, a headstone or niche cover, and perpetual care.
 A Presidential Memorial Certificate will also be provided to the veteran’s surviving next of kin.

-For the spouse or another eligible family member, a fee of $780 will be charged.
+A fee of $780 will be charged to the spouse or another eligible family member.
 The order of death does not determine eligibility for benefits.
-A spouse or eligible child may pre-decease the veteran.
+A spouse or eligible child may predecease the veteran.
 The veteran’s service makes them eligible, not the veteran's death.

 A veteran’s non-veteran surviving spouse can be buried in the cemetery based on their marriage to the eligible veteran, even if they remarry following the death of the veteran.